Ralph Sadler: Mr. Secretary: Henry VIII and Edward VI, 1540 to 1557

-From courtier to career diplomat: Mission to Scotland
+From courtier to career diplomat: mission to Scotland

 Sadler was sent to Scotland several times.
 In 1540 he tried to embarrass and undermine the authority of Cardinal Beaton, an ally of France, with letters captured from his messenger Alexander Crichton of Brunstane whose ship had been forced by a storm to put into England.
 However, James V of Scotland refused to accept that the letters were compromising, and argued in favour of the Cardinal that he had a separate spiritual authority in Scotland apart from the King's own temporal powers.
 Later, when the Cardinal was present, James and Sadler compared the captured letters with Beaton's copies and found a discrepancy.
 James V said he was thankful to Sadler and his uncle Henry VIII but still would not find fault in the Cardinal's actions.

 Following the Battle of Solway Moss, Sadler was sent to Scotland again, in March 1543, to arrange a marriage between the infant Mary, Queen of Scots, and Edward, Prince of Wales.
 He was a successful negotiator for the Treaty of Greenwich, although the marriage was not concluded.
 On 22 March 1543, he rode from Edinburgh to Linlithgow Palace to see the queen for the first time.
 Mary of Guise asked the nurse Jean Sinclair to show him the queen out of her swaddling clothes.
 The scene was depicted by a 19th-century artist Benjamin Haydon.
 Sadler wrote that the infant was "as goodly a child I have seen, and like to live".
-Mary reminded him that in turn Regent Arran wanted his son James Hamilton to marry Princess Elizabeth.
+Mary of Guise reminded him that in turn Regent Arran wanted his son James Hamilton to marry Princess Elizabeth.
 Mary tried to work on him to intercede for Regent Arran to release Cardinal Beaton from imprisonment, alleging the Cardinal's political expertise could be employed to mutual benefit.
 Henry VIII wanted English servants in Mary's household, and Sadler recommended "Lady Edongcomb" for this role, his friend, Katherine Edgcumbe the widow of Peter Edgecumbe of Cotehele.

-On 10 August 1543 Sadler wrote to Henry VIII describing another visit to Mary of Guise and the infant Queen, this time at Stirling Castle;"(Mary of Guise) is very glad that she is at Stirling, and much she praised there about the house, and told me, "That her daughter did grow apace; and soon," she said, "she would be a woman, if she took of her mother;" who indeed, is of the largest stature of women.
+Sadler closely followed a controversy at Linlithgow between Arran and Cardinal Beaton in July 1543.
+When an agreement was reached, the Earl of Lennox escorted Mary to Stirling Castle.
+On 9 August 1543 Sadler wrote to Henry VIII describing his visit to Mary of Guise and the infant Queen;"(Mary of Guise) is very glad that she is at Stirling, and much she praised there about the house, and told me, "That her daughter did grow apace; and soon," she said, "she would soon be a woman, if she took of her mother;" who indeed, is of the largest stature of women.
 And therefore she caused also the child to be brought to me, to the intent I might see her, assuring your majesty, that she is a right fair and goodly child, as any that I have seen for her age."